feuil·le·tons 🔖

 publishers end up taking a hefty chunk of the revenue.

 The Count of Monte Cristo).
-Creators use platforms like Patreon to give exclusive benefits
+Authors use platforms like Patreon to give exclusive benefits to

 story, a community with other fans, and most importantly advance